 Friedrich-Alexander University Erlangen-Nuremberg

-Dmitrii Mamaikin (male, first-time participant to FET) received a Master degree in Advanced Optical Technologies at FAU (2016).
-He is on a final stage of his PhD thesis.
+Dr. Dmitrii Mamaikin (male, first-time participant to FET) received a Master degree in Advanced Optical Technologies at FAU (2016).
 His research is focused in investigation of internal nozzle flow and primary breakup for gasoline direct injection systems, optical diagnostics, cavitation phenomena in nozzles and thermal management of Li-ion batteries.